Wreckstation/iConsultancy/User TestCase Documentation.md

 # UMD iConsultancy ActiveCampaign API Deals Extractor - User Guide

-## Make sure the instructions in README.md have been followed before using this program.
+## Make sure the instructions in README.md have been followed the User Testing Documentation

 ## How to use
 1. Go to config.yml and enter in our ActiveCampaign Sandbox Developer credential for the URL and KEY.